|

 Birth and death unreal |

-brief space of a few years and then taking it away by death?
-Is God creating
+for the brief space of a few years and then taking it away by death?
+Is God

-anew what He has already created?
-The Scriptures are definite on this point,
+creating anew what He has already created?
+The Scriptures are definite on this

-declaring that His work was finished, nothing is new to God, and that it
+point, declaring that His work was finished, nothing is new to God, and

-was good.
-Can there be any birth or death for man, the spiritual image
+that it was good.
+Can there be any birth or death for man, the spiritual

-and likeness of God?
-Instead of God sending sickness and death, He destroys
+image and likeness of God?
+Instead of God sending sickness and death, He

-them, and brings to light immortality.
-Omnipotent and infinite Mind made all
+destroys them, and brings to light immortality.
+Omnipotent and infinite Mind

-and includes all.
-This Mind does not make mistakes and subsequently correct
+made all and includes all.
+This Mind does not make mistakes and subsequently

 No evil in Spirit |